Italy's Bersani says Monti discipline vital after vote

-Bersani told foreign reporters in Rome that Monti’s agenda of fiscal rigor and respect for the budget limits agreed with European partners would be indispensable.
+Bersani told foreign reporters in Rome that Monti’s agenda of fiscal rigour and respect for the budget limits agreed with European partners would be indispensable.

 “Discipline and credibility are points we cannot turn back from,” Bersani said.